yu-lab-vt/AQuA/README.md

 5. Open movie and choose project path in AQuA GUI.

 Some browsers may show a warning when downloading the 'jar' file.
 Please choose 'keep file'.

 Note: The Fiji version do not save the results in 'res' data structure in 'mat' file.
 If users want to obtain the results and process by themselves, please use MATLAB version.
+Due to the resolution issue and the implementation, there could be slight differences between the results of Fiji version and MATLAB version.
+Some MATLAB functions cannot be found in Java and implemented by authors.
+Our updates are mainly on MATLAB platform, but the latest updates have also been synchronized to the Fiji version

 # Getting started
 If you are using AQuA for the first time, please read